 If the CPU does not support virtualization, no output will be displayed by the above lscpu command.

-Note that while the above commands only report whether the processor supports the respective feature, it does not indicate whether the feature is currently enabled in the BIOS.
-In practice virtualization support is typically disabled by default in the BIOS of most systems.
-It is recommended, therefore, that you check your BIOS settings to ensure the appropriate virtualization technology is enabled before proceeding with this tutorial.
+Note that while the above commands only report whether the processor supports the respective feature, it does not indicate whether it is currently enabled in the BIOS.
+This is because, in practice, virtualization support is typically disabled by default in the BIOS of most systems.
+Therefore, you should check your BIOS settings to ensure the appropriate virtualization technology is enabled before proceeding with this tutorial.

-Unlike a dual booting environment, a virtualized environment involves the running of two or more complete operating systems concurrently on a single computer system.
-This means that the system must have enough physical memory, disk space and CPU processing power to comfortably accommodate all these systems in parallel.
-Before beginning the configuration and installation process check on the minimum system requirements for both Ubuntu and your chosen guest operating systems and verify that your host system has sufficient resources to handle the requirements of both systems.
+Unlike a dual-booting environment, a virtualized environment involves running two or more complete operating systems concurrently on a single computer system.
+This means the system must have enough physical memory, disk space, and CPU processing power to comfortably accommodate all these systems in parallel.
+Therefore, before beginning the configuration and installation process, check on the minimum system requirements for both Ubuntu and your chosen guest operating systems and verify that your host system has sufficient resources to handle the requirements of both systems.

-The tools required to setup and maintain a KVM-based virtualized system are not installed by default unless specifically selected during the Ubuntu operating system installation process.
+The tools required to set up and maintain a KVM-based virtualized system are only installed by default if selected explicitly during the Ubuntu operating system installation process.
 To install the KVM tools from the command prompt, execute the following command in a terminal window:

-If the process is not running, it may be started as follows:
+If the process is not running, start it as follows:

 If the QEMU/KVM entry is not listed, select the File -> Add Connection menu option and, in the resulting dialog, select the QEMU/KVM Hypervisor before clicking on the Connect button:

-If the manager is not currently connected to the virtualization processes, right-click on the entry Installing KVM Virtualization on Ubuntu listed and select Connect from the popup menu.
+If the manager is not currently connected to the virtualization processes, right-click on the entry listed and select Connect from the popup menu.

 KVM is a Type-1 hypervisor virtualization solution that implements full virtualization with support for unmodified guest operating systems using Intel VT and AMD-V hardware virtualization support.
 It is the default virtualization solution bundled with Ubuntu and can be installed quickly and easily on any Ubuntu system with appropriate processor support.
-With KVM support installed and enabled, the next few chapters will outline some of the options for installing and managing virtual machines on an Ubuntu host.
+With KVM support installed and enabled, the following chapters will outline some options for installing and managing virtual machines on an Ubuntu host.